esheldon/wq/README.md

     wq sub job_file
     wq sub -c "commands"

-The job file contains a "command" and a set of requirements.
+The job file contains a "command" and a set of requirements; see the Job File section for more details.
 You can also send requirements using -r/--require

     wq sub -r "requirements" job_file